waikato-datamining/image-dataset-converter-imgvis/plugins/add-annotation-overlay-od.md

-                        regardless of label. (default: False) --force_bbox          Whether to force a bounding box even if there is a polygon available. (default: False)
+                        regardless of label. (default: False) --force_bbox          Whether to force a bounding box even if there is a polygon available. (default: False) --bbox_outline_outwards
+                        Whether to draw the rectangle outline on the outside rather than inside. (default: False)
 ```